 Belgian Draft Horse Temperament

 The Belgian Draft Horse has a gentle temperament.
-It’s a highly sensitive animal that makes it a perfect family pet.
+It’s a highly sensitive animal which makes it a perfect family pet.
 The Belgian Horse tends to be willing to work.
 They are commonly used in farming for pulling, plowing, and logging.

 Belgians have a brave nature, they are not easily spooked.
 Some Belgian Draft Horses can be demanding.
 This is a cold-blooded breed.
 The Belgian is easy to handle, which is a plus.
 Owners love this horse for being kind and docile.

-Belgian Horse Characteristics
+Belgian Horse Characteristics and Breed Profile

 The Belgian Draft Horse has a refined small head.
 The body and legs are short but massive.
 The back is wide and the loins are powerful.
 The quarter mass is muscular.
 Compared to other draft breeds, the Belgian has hooves of medium size.
 The legs are strong and powerful.
 There’s little feathering on the lower limbs.